Heating, Air Conditioning, and Refrigeration Mechanics and Installers

 Thats why the chance is so low

-Gary B (No chance) says
+Gary B (No chance) 2 years ago

 This is hilarious.
 Once again, you can tell no one has a clue what goes into HVAC.
 Can't wait to meet the robot who drives to a site, puts up a ladder, climbs it, pulls up a compressor, recovery machine, vacuum pump, gauges, or just has it all built-in.
 Goes up to the unit or multiple units and figures out one or more issues, drives to the supplier, buys parts, drives back, fixes the unit, say a condenser coil on a 20-ton.
 Then, once they are done, they are sent to a site where we are retrofitting controls onto 30 rooftops using GFX and Distech controls.
 Going to need some serious dexterity to climb above a drop ceiling onto a wall to pull 50 wires half a mile, then do the wiring of the controllers, then program the controllers, and then test all of it.
 Then add the Jace and connect to the building intranet and also make exceptions for outside access, all while working with "IT", which essentially doesn't exist for many companies, so it better be able to do it all.
 There's so much more; it's not even funny.